 Hands-on course on deep learning training and inference for engineers and programmers using Python and Keras (TensorFlow)

 PLEASE NOTE: This is a LIVE INSTRUCTOR-LED training event delivered ONLINE.
 It covers the same scope and content as a scheduled in-person class and delivers comparable learning outcomes.
-Daily sessions comprise 6 hours of class contact time.

 Practical Deep Learning is designed to meet the needs of competent professionals, already working as engineers or computer programmers, who are looking for a solid introduction to the subject of deep learning training and inference combined with sufficient practical, hands-on training to enable them to start implementing their own deep learning systems.

 Many vendors now offer deep neural network models off-the-shelf for you to use in your own applications.
 What the vendors might not tell you is that the level of expertise required to collect and curate a training dataset and then adapt and re-train a pre-existing model for your own application is not so different from the level of expertise you would need to create such a model from scratch.
 This 5-day class will teach you all you need to get started with confidence, reducing your learning curve from months to days.

 The course is based on the Python programming language and makes extensive use of the Keras neural network API, the approved high-level API of the TensorFlow machine learning framework, as well as Numpy, Matplotlib, Pandas, Scikit-learn, and TensorBoard.
 Although based on Keras, the principles and concepts taught in this training course would be equally applicable in any deep learning library or framework.